k0sproject/k0s/docs/experimental-windows.md

-# Windows support
+# Running k0s worker nodes in Windows

 ## Experimental status

-Windows support feature is under active development and MUST BE considered as highly experemential.
+Windows support feature is under active development and MUST BE considered as experemential.

+## Requirements

+The cluster must have at least one worker node and control plane running on Linux.
+Windows can be used for running additional worker nodes.

 ## Build